Center for Urban Agriculture & Gardening Education

 Ethnic and Specialty Crop Program

-Our farm uses sustainable growing methods to produce a range of fresh herbs and vegetables that are rare in area supermarkets.
+The Center’s farm uses sustainable growing methods to produce a range of fresh herbs and vegetables that are rare in area supermarkets.
 Many of them are known as “ethnic crops” that do not originate on the American continent, but can be grown locally.
 As defined by the USDA, specialty crops are fruits and vegetables, tree nuts, dried fruits, horticulture, and nursery crops that are cultivated or managed and used by people for food, medicinal purposes, and/or aesthetic gratification to be considered specialty crops.
 Firebird Farm is the home for many herbs and spices from Ethiopia and several species of vegetables from West Africa.
 Located just north and east of the District, the farm enjoys a humid subtropical climate that allows us to grow ethnic crops.

 UDC Campus Green Roof and Rooftop Food Production